 Geometrically suspenseful, methodically haunting.

 Using the Turing Test as both subject matter and filmmaking approach, writer/director Alex Garland crafts a methodical, seemingly clinical, ultimately human (or at least, humanly messy) examination of what it is to be human.
-The geometry of Rob Hardy‘s cinematography showcases the incremental precision of the three lead performances from Alicia Vikander, Domnhall Gleeson and a terrifying Oscar Isaac (who also, together with Sonoya Mizuno, gifts us with that dance sequence)… what a claustrophobic, haunting good time.
+The geometry of Rob Hardy‘s cinematography showcases the incremental precision of the three lead performances from Alicia Vikander as the AI Ava, Domnhall Gleeson as Caleb, and a terrifying Oscar Isaac as Nathan (who also, together with Sonoya Mizuno, gifts us with that dance sequence)… what a claustrophobic, haunting good time.

 Ex Machina‘s writer/director Alex Garland (along with Domnhall Gleeson and Alicia Vikander) describes how the film’s production managed to balance a tight shooting schedule with space for creativity (via Film 4):